How to Take a Screenshot

 | Shortcut | What it captures | |----------|-----------------| | Cmd + Shift + 3 | Full screen | | Cmd + Shift + 4 | Selected region | | Cmd + Shift + 4, then Space | Specific window | | Cmd + Shift + 5 | Full toolbar (screen recording too) |

 Where the file goes: By default, screenshots save to your Desktop as Screen Shot [date] at [time].png.
-You can change the location in System Settings > Keyboard > Keyboard Shortcuts > Screenshots.

 Copy to clipboard instead: Hold Control while pressing any shortcut above.
 The screenshot goes to your clipboard instead of saving as a file.
 Paste with Cmd + V.